dravila-sl/Research-Data-Management-Framework/DataStorage-data-backup.md

 - How to access the backup if needed to recover the data?

 >[!NOTE]
->Make sure the data can actually be recovered from the backup.
+>Make sure the data can be recovered from the backup.
 >
 >Try it before you actually need it.